carlos-edulira/carlos-edulira/README.md

-- 👋 Hi, I’m @carlos-edulira
-- 👀 I’m interested in ...
-Data Science / Surf Forecast & Reports / Big Data / SAP
-- 🌱 I’m currently learning ...
+I’m currently learning ...
 Data Science / Python

 <!---
 carlos-edulira/carlos-edulira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.